 Mercury Travels: A Defining Role

-Eventually, Sherry moved to Mercury Travels in Bengaluru, a top-tier corporate travel company.
-Over the years, she climbed the ladder to become a Regional Manager, overseeing major accounts, managing teams, and fostering client relationships across cities.
+Eventually, Sherry moved to Mercury Travels in Bengaluru, a leading corporate travel company.
+Over the years, she climbed the ranks to become a Regional Manager.
+She oversaw major accounts, managed teams, and built client relationships across cities.
+Her time in this role showed her skill in combining strategic thinking with hands-on service.
+This rare quality made her both respected and loved.

-A Love Story That Took Off
+Sherry Batliwala: A Love Story That Took Off

-While working at Air India, fate brought Sherry into contact with Dinky Batliwala, an accomplished engineer working for Swiss Air.
+While working at Air India, fate brought Sherry Batliwala into contact with Dinky Batliwala, an accomplished engineer working for Swiss Air.
 Their mutual love for aviation, shared values, and genuine admiration soon blossomed into marriage.

 Unlike the often publicized and glamour-filled weddings of celebrity children, Sherry and Dinky opted for a simple, grounded life together.
 They settled in Chennai, where they raised their daughter Brandy Batliwala.

-The Next Generation: Brandy Batliwala
+Sherry Batliwala Next Generation: Brandy Batliwala

 Brandy, inspired by both her mother’s hospitality career and her family’s values of discipline and service, moved to the United States.
 Today, she works in the hospitality industry in New York, where she is making a name for herself, following the footsteps of her mother—but on her own terms.